dann1/one-deploy/sys_use.md

 > [!NOTE]
 > That effectively allows you to use files cloned from git as a "local" galaxy collection.

-You can either use included Makefile or enter ansible-playbook commands directly.
+You can either use the included Makefile or enter `ansible-playbook` commands directly.

 To use this repo: